cloudme-mi/Miniproject/README.md

 ![alt text](image-1.png)

-The uni-transformer modle used for sampling is retrained by:
+The uni-transformer model used for sampling is trained on crossdock2020 dataset.
 ```
 python scripts/train_diffusion.py configs/training.yml
 ```

-To sample molecules in the pocket using base model targetdiff（transformer model）, in pocketgen folder(`cd pocketgen`), run:
+To sample molecules in the pocket using base model targetdiff（transformer）, in pocketgen folder(`cd pocketgen`), run:

 ```